JAlcocerT/JAlcocerT/content/blog/dev-fuzzymatching.md

 https://www.cccis.com/about
  -->

-* Document intelligence involves extracting meaningful information from unstructured or semi-structured documents.
+* **Document intelligence** involves extracting meaningful information from unstructured or semi-structured documents.
 * This often requires:
     * Text cleaning and preprocessing.
     * Entity recognition and extraction.
     * Text classification and summarization.
     * Building language models to understand the context and meaning of the text.
 * The tools listed above provide the necessary capabilities to perform these tasks effectively.

-By recapping these libraries and tools, you'll be well-prepared to tackle the challenges of building a document intelligence solution.